How to Start Your TPT Store in 5 Simple Steps

 As your store grows, post one freebie for every 10 paid resources.
 Pro-tip: create freebies that are lead magnets for higher-priced resources or bundles.

 Whatever you create as your freebie, be sure it represents your teaching style and expertise.
-Buyers can always tell if a seller is reaching outside their skillset.
+Buyers can always tell if a seller is reaching outside their skill set.

 Step 4: Focus on Product Lines and Bundles